-"End the Pernicious Cycle"! - On terrorism and the Attack on security convoy in Pulwama, Kashmir
+Kashmir (India, Pakistan): "End the Pernicious Cycle"!
+NO TO WAR - On terrorism and the Attack on security convoy in Pulwama

-Thursday 21 February 2019, by Radical Socialist (India) (Date first published: 20 February 2019).
+Saturday 23 February 2019, by DHAR Sushovan, HKM (PRM), JAN Ammar Ali, JKAWP, KHAN Lal, PTUDC, Radical Socialist (India), SHAH Nisar, TARIQ Farooq (Date first published: 23 February 2019).

 Terrorism is not a reference to any category of persons but refers to a particular method, technique or tactic that involves the killing or injuring of innocent civilians or, outside of a battle or war zone, of even soldiers who by virtue of the distinctive nature of the attack are rendered completely defenceless.
 Precisely because terrorism is an act of this kind it can be and is carried out by the individual, a group, or larger collectivities like the apparatuses of the state.
 The car bomb attack that has killed 40 CRPF soldiers is just such an act and deserves the strongest condemnation.
-As in all cases of terrorism our sympathies and condolences are with the loved ones, families, relatives and friends of the victims.
-The perpetration was a lone Kashmiri youth Adil Ahmad Dar, while responsibility for preparing and training him was publicly claimed by the Jaish-e-Mohammed, a group that has been sponsored and supported by important sections of the Pakistan Establishment.
+As in all cases of terrorism, our sympathies and condolences are with the loved ones, families, relatives and friends of the victims.

+The perpetration was a lone Kashmiri youth Adil Ahmad Dar, while responsibility for preparing and training him was publicly claimed by the Jaish-e-Mohammed, a group that has been sponsored who claims to have the support of important sections of the Pakistan Establishment.
 Given that this is the case what should be the course of justice for the immediate as well as the longer term that we should demand?

-The golden rule of justice is to seek punishment for those identified as guilty.
+1. The golden rule of justice is to seek punishment for those identified as guilty.
 Given that JeM has announced its responsibility there is little reason to doubt its culpability.
 Nevertheless, the Indian government should publicly disclose all evidence pointing to and confirming this if for no other reason than to fully persuade the peoples of Pakistan, India and the rest of the world of who the guilty ones are and thereby not only build pressure from all quarters for their indictment; but by doing so also counter false and motivated conspiracy theories of all sorts.

 Yes, the Pakistan government must in any case be pressured to take action against the JeM given its past history.
 As it is, Pakistan has also suffered from terrorist attacks against its people and institutions but there are those in the wider governing Establishment who make a hypocritical and self-serving distinction between those agents who are 'ours' and others.